PrathapMax/IMS/RFID-MFRC522/README.md

 - If you encounter any issues, refer to the troubleshooting section of the project documentation or seek help from the community.

 Enjoy exploring RFID capabilities with your Raspberry Pi!
 If you have any questions or feedback, feel free to reach out.

-*This project is provided as-is without warranty or support.
-Use it at your own risk.*